-Beginning in July 1998, the Saskatchewan Child Benefit (SCB) is a tax-free monthly payment that will help lower-income families with the cost of raising children under age 18.
-This benefit will help lower-income working families stay in the workforce rather than go on social assistance to meet their children's needs.
-Included in "Provincial refundable tax credits/Family benefits" in the statistical tables.
+Beginning in July 1998, the Saskatchewan Child Benefit (SCB) is a non-taxable amount paid monthly to help lower-income families with the cost of raising children under age of 18.
+Benefits are combined with the CCTB into a single monthly payment.
+Included in Provincial refundable tax credits/Family benefits in the statistical tables.